 Everywhere he turns within the confines of the Aon Training Complex or the first-team dressing room, Greenwood has a wealth of examples to probe for advice or look to for guidance.
 Above and beyond all that second-hand knowledge, however, there’s no substitute for first-hand experience, and he has amassed as much invaluable knowhow in the tests of this term as in the free-scoring joy of last.

-With a broadened view of the attacking art and the physical rigours of playing Premier League football in his teens, Mason cuts an increasingly worldly-wise figure, recognising that – even as he closes in on a century of senior appearances – he cannot stop learning and improving.
+With a broadened view of the attacking art and the physical rigours of playing Premier League football in his teens, Mason cuts an increasingly worldly-wise figure, recognising that he cannot stop learning and improving.

 “We’re all good players here at United, so there is never time to relax because there could be that kid coming up who wants to take your position,” he said.